Last updated: March 8, 2023

 Pre-trip meeting with your guide(s) in Fairbanks at 4pm at Arctic Wild headquarters.

 Fly north from Fairbanks across the Yukon River, the Arctic Circle, and the Brooks Range, to the headwaters of the Hulahula River.
 We’ll make a comfortable camp, have a good dinner, and watch the sun refuse to set!
-Welcome to the arctic!
+Welcome to the Arctic.
 We can climb a small hill for a lovely view of the valley ahead.

 We’ll spend our first full day of the trip hiking on the tundra and learning about the refuge.
-From our camp next the the Hulahula’s headwaters we can climb into the high country for views to the Continental Divide.
+From our camp in the Hulahula’s headwaters we can climb into the high country for views to the Continental Divide.
 We’ll glass for Dall sheep in the peaks and press our faces close to the ground to inspect emergent wildflowers.

 After a safety discussion we can launch the four-person paddle rafts into the current and work on paddling as a team on the small and technical Hulahula River.
 We’ll back-paddle away from rocky cliffs, skitter over the shallow cobbles and weave our way past remnants of last winter’s ice.
 The river is fast and fun.